jakobzhao/geog4572/labs/lab04/readme.md

 After you successfully build this chart, you are expected to build another data visualization using D3.js.
 You can use some of your own data or you can get inspiration visiting one of many sites that host D3 examples.
 The [official website](https://d3js.org/) of D3.js is the best place to start.
 Other websites with live examples and code snippets are [bl.ocks.org](https://bl.ocks.org/), [d3-discovery.net](https://d3-discovery.net/) and [christopheviau.com](http://christopheviau.com/d3list/gallery.html#title=all).
 To get an idea about the different chart types and what kind of data they are better suited for, take a look at [datavizproject.com](http://datavizproject.com/).

+> **Note:** We required all the geoviz module you build are based on v5.js.
+If your geoviz moduel is based on a module made by d3 v4.
+Please try to update the version from v4 to v5.
+To do that, please refer to the last section of [lecture 06](https://github.com/jakobzhao/geog4572/tree/master/lectures/lec06)

 As said before, your visualization will be used to enrich the [Neocarto](http://geoviz.ceoas.oregonstate.edu/neocarto/index.html) website, hosted by the Cartography and Geovisualization Group at Oregon State University.
 For this reason, the style of your chart should comply with these rules:

 #### SVG